IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 plutus-core:cost-model-test`.

-### Step 9: update the cost model
+### Step 9: update the cost model JSON file

-Once the previous steps have been carried out, proceed as described in the first
+Once the previous steps have been carried out, proceed as described in the first section: run `cost-model-budgeting-bench` on the reference machine and then feed the results to `generate-cost-model` to produce a new JSON cost model file which will contain sensible coefficients for the costing functions for the new builtin, and check it in along with a CSV file containing a full set of benchmarks which can be used to reproduce it.

-section: run `cost-model-budgeting-bench` on the reference machine and then feed the results to `generate-cost-model` to produce a new JSON cost model file which will contain sensible coefficients for the costing functions for the new builtin.
-If you're confident that the evaluator hasn't changed too much since the cost model was last fully updated it may be possible to save time by using the `-p` option just to run the benchmark for the new builtin: the results can then be manually inserted into the CSV file containing the figures for the other builtins.
+If you're confident that the evaluator hasn't changed too much since the cost model was last fully updated it may be possible to save time by using the `-p` option just to run the benchmark for the new
+builtin: the results can then be manually inserted into the CSV file containing the figures for the other builtins.
 If you do this then you may wish to re-run some subset of the benchmarks to check that things haven't changed too much.

 (In future we hope to make this process easier to carry out, and perhaps also to provide some mechanism to allow external contributors can run benchmarks on their own machine and have the results re-scaled to be compatible with our reference machine, thereby removing (or at least lessening) the necessity for Cardano developers to do the benchmarking).